 Atlantic grey seals and common seals are resident on and around many of the striking uninhabited islands and a close encounter with these charismatic marine mammals is always an enjoyable aspect of every trip out with Cork Whale Watch.

 West Cork waters are also home to a wide range of both oceanic and coastal sea birds.
 Gannets, kittiwakes, various shearwater species, storm petrels, razorbills, puffins, guillemots and much more can be seen from the deck of the Holly Jo.
 Huge clouds of seabirds often congregate around feeding whales and dolphins.
 Watching a lunge-feeding fin whale engulfed in a cloud of diving gannets and wheeling kittiwakes is simply breathtaking.

 Colin Barnes will help you identify species, and share his extensive knowledge on the seabird ecology of the region.

-During the late spring and early summer basking sharks are annual visitors to the West Cork coast, and we sometimes see the rare leatherback turtle, sunfish, blue sharks and various jelly fish species from the decks of the Holly Jo.
+During the late spring and early summer basking sharks are annual visitors to the West Cork coast, and we sometimes see the rare leatherback turtle, sunfish, blue sharks and various jelly fish, including the increasingly common Portuguese Man O’ War from the decks of the Holly Jo.